 For more information about ERUA: https://erua-eui.eu/ What do we mean by innovative joint initiatives in teaching and learning’?

 ERUA’s innovative joint initiatives in teaching and learning are formats that promote joint initiatives between teaching staff and/or students of two or more of our five Universities.
 The proposed initiative seeks to reflect and strengthen our profile as reform universities.
 Therefore, innovation in teaching and learning can refer to different aspects - depending on the context.
-We aim t develop new teaching and learning formats and give grant holders the opportunity to develop their teaching skills and teaching formats by applying novel concepts or exploring new approaches.
+We aim to develop new teaching and learning formats and give grant holders the opportunity to develop their teaching skills and teaching formats by applying novel concepts or exploring new approaches.
 ERUA also focuses on academic developments, which support knowledge transfer between students and staff in ERUA, as well as knowledge transfer from university to society and collaboration with external actors regarding current societal challenges.
 Furthermore, we aim to strengthen higher education development, which supports the empowerment of citizens, critical thinking, political agency and engagement and the co-creation of knowledge across borders, contexts, disciplines, and people.
 In sum, we hope to promote and inspire a broader idea of what good higher education teaching might look like and be measured on.

 Objectives & priorities